Hepatitis C Home TestSkip to the navigation

 If the test shows you have hepatitis C, it is important to make an appointment with your doctor to discuss the results.
 The home test only looks for hepatitis C antibodies, which indicate that you have been exposed to the virus in the past.
 The test does not tell you if you currently have an infection.
 Your doctor can order another test that looks for hepatitis C virus RNA.
 This test can tell if you have an active infection now.
-Additional testing can also determine how much liver damage you have and help you decide whether you want to try antiviral medicines.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer W. Thomas London, MD - Hepatology